-Our Availability Service can help you find the right location manager for you.
+Our Locations Crew Diary Service can help you find the right location manager for you.
 Contact us on 020 7613 7683 or email firstname.lastname@example.org for a consultation and recommendation.

 Are you a location manager?
-Sign up to our availability service
+Sign up to our Locations Crew Diary Service

 It shouldn't cost too much to film in London, but fees will almost always be charged to film in a privately owned location.
 Fees are charged on a case-by-case basis and depend on your specific requirements.
 The fee needs to be negotiated directly with the location owner.